Prevention & Early Detection

 If you have breast cancer, early diagnosis can improve your chances of early detection and successful treatment.

 In fact, the five-year survival rate for women whose breast cancer is diagnosed at an early stage is 97%.
-The Breast Evaluation and Treatment program at the University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) has a special clinic for patients who need breast evaluation or a biopsy.
+The Breast Evaluation and Treatment program at the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) has a special clinic for patients who need breast evaluation or a biopsy.

 The Breast Evaluation Clinic helps women who: